faskai/amethyst/docs/amethyst-syntax.md

 * **tool** — an entity that performs I/O or side effects (unity, email)
 * **function** — a named capability; can live at top level or inside an entity
 * **event** — a trigger written as `when condition ... end when`
+* **env** - The container of everything: time, space, global rules, and resources.
+Can represent Browser, Mac, virtual game worlds, etc.

 ---